-The range of courses may change over the course of the programme, which may lead to a new version of the syllabus in which information on transitional regulations is provided.
+The courses offered may change during the programme.
+This may lead to a new version of the syllabus in which information on transitional regulations is provided.
+Decisions on the courses offered are taken well in advance of the next academic year.

-For each course in the programme, there is a course syllabus which stipulates the specifics of the course.
+Each course on the programme has its own syllabus that describes the course content and other specifics.
 Detailed information on when the courses are offered is available on the SLU student web.